JonathanGatz/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+***A server can distroy a session apon logout but json genrates an authenticated token for a user***

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+***bcrpt allows you to hash your passwords to make it vurtually impossible to penatrate***

 3. How are unit tests different from integration and end-to-end testing?

+***unit tests issolate specificts sections.
+The rest tests the entire app "end to end"***

 4. How does _Test Driven Development_ change the way we write applications and tests?

+***It gives us the ability to write the test first and log what you actually want to test when you build the function around it.
+It helps you write code with less bugs..
+Hey, if you are giing to do tests anyway, might as well write them first...***

 You are expected to be able to answer questions in these areas.